jabberbees/ecucumber/README.md

     make

-You need to run make once each time you add new Gherkin tests.
+FYI you need to run make once each time you add new Gherkin tests.

 ### Execute tests
 At this stage your test is executable even though you have not provided any Erlang code.